IKEv2 support for IPsec

 Thank you for listening,

-#2 Updated by Dim Hatz almost 7 years ago
+#2 Updated by Dim Hatz over 7 years ago

 Another option for IKEv2 would be the portable version of OpenBSD's OpenIKED